Produce

 8-12 months

 Wash and dry blueberries thoroughly.
-Spread them in a single layer on a baking sheet to freeze, then transfer to freezer bags or airtight containers.
-Do not thaw before using in recipes.
+Spread them in a single layer on a baking sheet and freeze until solid.
+Transfer to freezer bags or airtight containers for long-term storage.

 Signs of Spoilage

-• Mold growth (fuzzy white or gray spots)
+• Presence of mold (fuzzy white or gray spots)

 Room Temperature Safety

-The 2-hour rule applies: Perishable foods should not be left at room temperature for more than 2 hours.
+Perishable foods, including fresh blueberries, should not be left at room temperature for more than 2 hours.
 If the ambient temperature is above 90°F (32°C), the limit is 1 hour.

 Expert Tips